-Really, picture the most bonkers scene: a super pregnant women trapped on a delivery table, her husband basically catching contraction poo and running it to the bathroom before the next contraction hit.
+Really, picture the most bonkers scene: a super pregnant woman trapped on a delivery table, her husband catching poo and running it to the bathroom before the next contraction hit.
 It was like the labor/poop beep test.

 To say it brought our marriage to another level is an understatement because until that moment, I’d never even pooped in the same room as him.

-“Is everything ok?” the nurse asked apprehensively, instantly knowing something was wrong.
+“Is everything okay?” the nurse asked apprehensively, instantly knowing something was wrong.